bentoml/transformers-nlp-service/README.md

 | [Translation](https://huggingface.co/tasks/translation)                           	| [`Helsinki-NLP/opus-mt-en-fr`](https://huggingface.co/Helsinki-NLP/opus-mt-en-fr)                                           	|

 ### Where can I add models?
 You can add more tasks and models by editing the `download_model.py` file.

 ### Where can I add API logics?
 Pre/post processing logics can be set in the `service.py` file.

+### Where can I find more docs about Transformers and BentoML?
+BentoML supports Transformers models out of the box.
+You can find more details in the [BentoML support](https://docs.bentoml.org/en/latest/frameworks/transformers.html) for [Transformers](https://huggingface.co/docs/transformers/index).

 ## 🚀 Deployment / Production 🚀
 Link to the production table in docs.